Thiago Almada: 2023 season

 On 25 February 2023, Almada scored two goals (one of which was a free kick) in the first game of the 2023 season, helping Atlanta gain a 2–1 win over San Jose Earthquakes.
 As a result, Almada was named MLS Player of the Week, as well as being featured in the league's Team of the Matchday.

 Botafogo

-On 6 July 2024, Almada officially joined Botafogo, of Campeonato Brasileiro Série A, signing a five-year contract with the club.
-The deal reportedly commanded a fee of $21 million (€19,5 million) plus $9 million (€7,5 million) in add-ons, in the process, it broke the transfer record both for the MLS, and the Brazilian football.
-He scored his first goal for Botafogo in a 2-1 win against Corinthians for the Campeonato Brasileiro Série A. In this short stint at Botafogo, Almada conquered the 2024 Campeonato Brasileiro Série A and 2024 Copa Libertadores, being one of the main players on the team and becoming one of the fans’ favorites, guaranteeing his place in the eternal pantheon of the club’s greatest players.
+On 6 July 2024, Almada officially joined Botafogo, of Campeonato Brasileiro Série A, signing a five-year contract.
+The deal reportedly commanded a fee of $21 million (€19,5 million) plus $9 million (€7,5 million) in add-ons; in the process, it broke the transfer record both for MLS and Brazilian football.
+He scored his first goal for Botafogo in a 2–1 win against Corinthians for the Campeonato Brasileiro Série A. In this short stint at Botafogo, Almada conquered the 2024 Campeonato Brasileiro Série A and 2024 Copa Libertadores as one of the key players on the team.